Exact Radiation Model For Perfect Fluid Under Maximum Entropy Principle: The methodology for mass of the spherical symmetric system of radiating star

+where $h$ is an embedding parameter and $u_{0}$ is an initial approximation.
+As $h$ changes from 0 to 1 monotonically, $H(v,0)$ is continuously transformed into $H(v,1)$.
+In topology this is called continuous deformation and hence $H(v,0)$ and $H(v,1)$ are homotopic functions.

-Primarily our task is to find the solution of Eq. (\ref{eq9}) by using homotopy perturbation method.
-In this method we consider linear part of the differential equation as $m^{\prime} = dm/dr$ and the rest of the terms as non-linear.
-So the homotopy equation can be written as \cite{He2000}
+Under the above formalism, now to solve eq. (\ref{eq9}) we consider linear part of the differential equation as $m^{\prime} = dm/dr$ and the rest of the terms as non-linear.
+So the homotopy equation can be written as~\citep{He2000}

-where $h$ is a parameter and $m_0$ is the initial guess of the solution.
+where $m_0$ is the initial guess of the solution.
 For $h=0$, we get initial approximation solution and for $h=1$, one obtains the desired solution for mass.

 We assume the initial solution as $m_{0}=ar^{3}$.
 According to HPM, therefore, we consider the general solution as